-After years of improving student performance, average scores in New Jersey on a national standardized test for basic English and Math skills at the 8th grade level declined slightly in 2015, in tandem with the U.S. average.
+After years of improving student performance, average scores in New Jersey on a national standardized test for basic English and Math skills at the 8th grade level declined slightly in 2015 and then recovered, in tandem with the U.S. average.
 NJ scores continue to compare favorably with those of the country as a whole.